bradomics/pibase/README.md

 # PiBase
-Personal Start Page for the Raspberry Pi
+PiBase is a personal start page designed to be hosted on the Raspberry Pi.

 # Features
 ## Traffic & Weather Overview